-- The availability of seats in waitlisted courses is determined by the HLS Registrar’s Office.
+- The availability of enrollment in waitlisted courses is determined by the HLS Registrar’s Office.

 - You may not take a course/seminar that is substantively the same as one taken previously at HLS.

-- Students who wish to drop a course after the original cross-registration petition must do so by the earlier add/drop deadline and must submit a completed add/drop form to their Home Registrar’s Office.
+- Students who wish to drop a course after the cross-registration petition is accepted and the student is enrolled by the HLS Registrar must do so by the earlier add/drop deadline and must contact their Home School Registrar and complete the add/drop procedures as designated by their Registrar’s Office.

-- Students who do not drop a cross-registered course via the Add/Drop Form at their Home School will be considered enrolled in the course and will receive a grade for it.
+- Students who do not drop a cross-registered course following the procedures of their Home School will be considered enrolled in the course and will receive a grade for it.